 Health and Safety

-Cuba is generally considered one of the safest countries in the world.
-Violent crimes are very rare.
+In general, Cuba is considered one of the safest countries in the world.
+Violent crimes are rare.
 The most common crimes confronted by students involve pickpocketing.
-In addition to enjoying a very low level of violence, Cuba also has one of the most developed and accessible healthcare systems on the planet.
-There is one doctor for every 400 Cubans, and through obligatory insurance coverage study abroad students enjoy access to world class medical attention.
+Cuba also has one of the most developed and accessible healthcare systems on the planet.
+There is one doctor for every 400 Cubans, and through obligatory insurance coverage, study abroad students enjoy access to world class medical attention.
 Nevertheless, we live by the old adage “hope for the best and plan for the worst.”
 We take the safety of our students very seriously, and our record over the past twelve years is evidence – no deaths and no serious injuries.

 In case of more serious illness, the health care protocol starts with a visit to the family doctor, generally located within four blocks of the home stay.
 More serious cases are referred to the neighborhood clinic, and the most serious cases are referred to a regional hospital or specialty care center.
 Home stay family members and/or staff always accompany students in any health crisis.
 In any crisis that escalates to a hospital, US families are notified immediately, no matter the time of day.
 In cases that end in a neighborhood clinic or with the family doctor, US families are notified by the student.

 Cuba is in the middle of the Caribbean and is occasionally subjected to hurricanes.
 Safety protocols on the island are very well-designed and implementation is usually flawless in the sense that hurricane-related deaths are unusual.
 Student home stays are located more than a mile inland and are not subject to high waves or flooding.
-In the case of a hurricane, students follow neighborhood protocols established by the local and national government, and are instructed to carefully follow the lead of staff and/or their home stay families.
+In the case of a hurricane, students follow neighborhood protocols established by the local and national government, and are instructed to carefully follow the lead of staff and/or home stay families.

 Student schedules are chock-full of academic classes, Spanish instruction, meetings with Cuban organizations and institutions, and visits to museums and cultural sites, leaving little time to engage in risky behavior.
 But some students will occasionally find time to get into trouble.
 Excessive alcohol consumption is the single greatest risk factor on most study abroad programs, and Cuba is no exception.
-In fact, in 25 years of leading educational trips to Cuba, our Director Dr. Thomas Hansen has seen no situations in which participants were subjected to criminal activity that was not directly related to excessive alcohol consumption.
 Students are not only responsible to themselves, but also to their home communities, their homestay families, AUSM, and the Universidad de Ciencias Pedagogicas.
 We strictly prohibit excessive alcohol consumption or the use of any illegal drugs (which are almost impossible to find in Cuba in any case).
 Cases of excessive alcohol consumption are dealt with by a warning the first time and expulsion from the program without the possibility of any refund of program fees the second time.

 Should you have any questions about safety, health or crisis management, please call our office at 773 583 7728.